ModdedMinecraftClub/poller-legacy/README.md

 4. Run `sudo systemctl enable --now poller-web`

-5. You should see the socket in the directory with the `ini` then use this nginx location config:
+5. You should now see the socket in the directory with the `ini` file.
+Then use the following `nginx` location config:

 ```nginx
 location / {